 SPSS: SPSS stands for "Statistical Package for the Social Sciences."
-This is a Windows-based application that supports statistical analyses.
 All students will also need to have access to SPSS during this course.
 For students who are local and can get to WSU, you may use the program for free in any WSU student computer lab.
 If you are not local or cannot get to campus for some other reason, you will need to purchase an SPSS (Student version/Grad pack) 6-month access code to download the software onto your home computer.
-You need either version 22.0 or 23.0.
+You need version 22.0 or a later version.
 I encourage you to look at the following sites to find the cheapest option (generally \$40-\$65):